DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/teacher-pay.md

 ---
-title: "Teacher pay and benefits"
+title: "Teacher pay"
-heading: "Teacher pay and benefits"
+heading: "Teacher pay"
-subcategory: Pay and benefits
 description: |-
   All qualified teachers will have a starting salary of at least $salaries_starting_min$ (or higher in London).
 Find out about teacher pay ranges and more benefits of teaching.
 date: "2021-06-24"
 backlink: "../../"
-navigation: 5.10
-navigation_title: How much do teachers get paid?
-navigation_description: Find out the starting salary for a qualified teacher and how your pay could increase during your career.
 promo_content:
     - content/train-to-be-a-teacher/promos/mailing-list-promo-salaries
 related_content: